 Here’s when things get a little messed up and a lot more interesting.

 Armenia has several very prominent and typical symbols like apricots, Ararat mountain, and pomegranates.
 All of these are turned into souvenirs as much and as unexpectedly as possible.
-For example, pomegranates can be in the form of anything from pendants to wooden decors, jewelry boxes and salt shakers.
+For example, pomegranates can be in the form of anything from pendants to wooden decors, jewelry boxes, salt shakers, and old Armenian carpets.
+(By the way, before you decide to buy one, check my blog post on Armenian carpet history).
 Apricots will appear on T-shirts, jewelry and pottery.
 Well, and Ararat….
 Ararat is everywhere.
 Literally everywhere.

 Above all this, there are so many other interesting souvenirs that you can take home, dolls in traditional costumes, clay wine jugs, coasters and more.
 Yes, so many that it’s not possible even to mention.
 And it doesn’t even make sense.
 You need to see them and touch and like and feel attachment.